 Nalanda Archaeological Museum

-Archaeological Museum, Nalanda established in the year 191 L houses the antiquities found mainly from the excavation of the ancient site of Nalanda, supposedly the earliest university cum monastery complex, but few from Rajgir (15 km.) and from neighbouring villages of Nalanda have also been preserved.
+Archaeological Museum, Nalanda established in the year 1971.
+The antiquities found mainly from the excavation of the ancient site of Nalanda, supposedly the earliest university cum monastery complex.

 Nalanda Archaeological Museum Opening and Closing Timings and entry fee

 Remains open from 9 AM to 5 PM.

 Nalanda Archaeological Museum ticket is 5 rupee per person.
 Free entry to children below fifteen years of age

 Nalanda University Rajgir Bihar